 Employers will set their own entry requirements.

-You could get started by working as a broadcast assistant in a television or radio company.
+You could start by working as a broadcast assistant in a television or radio company.

-You'll need to work your way up from commentating at a local level and applying for promotion when you've got more experience.
+You'll need to work your way up from commentating at a local level and by applying for promotion as you get more experience.

-You'll need to have some practical experience and be able to show you have a real enthusiasm for sports commentating.
+For most jobs, you'll need some practical experience and be able to show you have a real enthusiasm for sports commentating.

 - volunteer to commentate on charity events like fun runs

-- commentate for amateur matches at schools, college or for local teams
+- commentate at matches or meets for local amateur sports clubs

 - record commentary for websites or internet radio stations

-- volunteer for community, hospital or student radio, or TV
+- volunteer for community, hospital or student radio

 You can get a list of radio stations from:

-The Sports Journalists Association has more ideas about where to look for work experience.
+The Sports Journalists' Association has more advice about where to look for work experience.

 You can apply directly to employers if you've got some of the relevant skills and knowledge needed for this job.
 You'll usually need a background in sport or journalism.

-As a sports professional, you may start off as a co-commentator or summariser, offering a specialist opinion on the action and tactical insights, before progressing to lead commentator.
+If you're a current or ex-sports professional, you might start as a co-commentator or summariser, offering a specialist opinion, before progressing to lead commentator.

-You'll need to record examples of your commentating on CD, DVD or online so you can show your skills to potential employers.
+You'll need to record examples of your commentating to show your skills to potential employers.